 New York, making it one of the safest big cities in the US - that we should now try to do something for her.
 Her boyfriend came

 as well to hear me speak that evening.
 So I decided to speak to her boyfriend to try to get him to donate a kidney to his

 girlfriend, At that point, he didn't even know his blood type.
 Anyhow, in the end, I went to visit them in the hospital after the

 kidney donation and they both said that it was because of me that he ended up donating a kidney to her.
 Sometimes even a

 friend can be reluctant to do so.
 With the right education many others might consider as well.
 For a speech I gave at this event

 in which I spoke about this ex-cop - click here: My speech at a Kidney Disease and Organ Transplantation Forum.
 This

 speech also tells the story about my kidney donation - and why I was turned down a number of times before I was finally able

-Update: June McGlashen engaged to her boyfriend who donated a kidney to her!
-She called me a while ago
+to donate a kidney.
+Update: June McGlashen married her boyfriend who donated a kidney to her!
+Congratulations!!!